 Crossing guards and a school staff member will facilitate the safe arrival of students.
 Children are to enter and leave cars on the curb side only.
 Students will enter the school building using the side door entrance and go directly to their homerooms.

-- Dismissal for Early Learners (Pre-S & Pre-K) with lunch extension is 12:00 PM
+- Dismissal for Early Learners (Pre-S & Pre-K) with full day extension is 2:30 PM.

-- Dismissal for all bus riders and car riders is 2:30 PM (being picked up in the car line in the back of school only).
+- Dismissal for all bus riders and car riders begins at 2:30 PM (being picked up in the car line in the back of school only).

 - Parents who pick their children up by car, should arrive no later than 2:25 PM.

 - Walkers are dismissed after car riders and bus riders have departed.
 No student will be permitted to dismiss to the street level until all vehicles have left the area.